m1rz11/WinampXP/readme.txt

 Godron "The1" Freeman, the man behind Winamp 2000 SP4 for giving me a huge head start with development, and implementing many more cool features, like a WMP style visualizer.

+Version 1.1.1 contains multiple bug fixes from the previous release.

 -----------------------------------------------------------------------------------